powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.4.23 Fix: Playlist Add prompt in Played List was not displaying the loaded Playlist.

 ###  v5.4.22 Update: -Playlist Add on the Home Screen, in Navigate Tree >>> Show All and in -Played List